SystemsApproach/sdn/README.rst

    $ cd ~/SDN
    $ git clone https://github.com/SystemsApproach/SDN.git

 The build process is stored in the Makefile and requires Python be installed.
 The Makefile will create a virtualenv (``doc_venv``) which installs the documentation generation toolset.
+You may also need to install the ``enchant`` C library using your system’s package manager for the spelling checker to function properly.

 To generate HTML in ``_build/html``,  run ``make html``.

 To check the formatting of the book, run ``make lint``.

+To check spelling, run ``make spelling``.
+If there are additional words, names, or acronyms that are correctly spelled but not in the dictionary, please add them to the ``dict.txt`` file.

 To see the other available output formats, run ``make``.

 Contribute to the Book
 ----------------------